Bilateral Endoprosthetic Surgery of Hip and Knee

 - motivation and mobility

-Bilateral operated patients often benefit from a closely structured rehabilitation, regardless of whether inpatient or intensive outpatient.
+Patients who have undergone bilateral surgery often benefit from a tightly structured rehabilitation, whether inpatient or intensive outpatient.

 Rehabilitation content